pirovc/ganon/docs/custom_databases.md

 ### Target file or sequence (--input-target)

+This is a parameter that defines how ganon will parse your input files:
-Customized builds can be done either by file or sequence. `--input-target file` will consider every file provided with `--input` a single unit. `--input-target sequence` will use every sequence as a unit.
+ - `--input-target file` (default) will consider every file provided with `--input` a single unit  (e.g. multi-fasta files are considered one input, sequence headers ignored).
+ - `--input-target sequence` will use every sequence as a unit.
+For this, ganon will first decompose every sequence in the input files provided with `--input` into a separated file.
+This will take longer and use more disk space.

-`--input-target file` is the default behavior and most efficient way to build databases. `--input-target sequence` should only be used when the input sequences are stored in a single file or when classification at sequence level is desired.
+`--input-target file` is the default behavior and most efficient way to build databases. `--input-target sequence` should only be used when the input sequences are not separated by file (e.g. a single big FASTA file) or when classification at sequence level is desired.

 ### Build level (--level)

 The `--level` parameter defines the max. depth of the database for classification.
 This parameter is relevant because the `--max-fp` is going to be guaranteed at the `--level` chosen.

-By default, the level will be the same as `--input-target`, meaning that classification will be done either at file or sequence level.
+In `ganon build` the default value is `species`.
+In `ganon build-custom` the level will be the same as `--input-target`, meaning that classification will be done either at `file` or `sequence` level.

-Alternatively, `--level assembly` will link the file or sequence target information with assembly accessions retrieved from NCBI servers. `--level leaves` or `--level species` (or genus, family, ...) will link the targets with taxonomic information and prune the tree at the chosen level. `--level custom` will use specialization level define in the `--input-file`.
+Alternatively, `--level assembly` will link the file or sequence target information with assembly accessions retrieved from NCBI. `--level leaves` or `--level species` (or genus, family, ...) will link the targets with taxonomic information and prune the tree at the chosen level. `--level custom` will use specialization level define in the `--input-file`.

 ### Genome sizes (--genome-size-files)